 Sweet potatoes also contain storage proteins called sporamins which have unique antioxidant properties.
 Also valuable for their anti-inflammatory benefits and blood sugar regulation, sweet potatoes are loaded with fiber, which helps steady the pace of digestion and regulate glucose uptake.

 Other Make-Ahead Breakfasts You Might Enjoy:

-Sweet Potato Gingerbread Waffles
+Spiced Sweet Potato Waffles

-- 1/2 cup sweet potato purée
+- ½ cup sweet potato purée

 - 1 cup buttermilk

 - 4 large eggs

 - 3 tablespoons molasses